Contract Compliance Agent

 Challengeable by: Auditor

-Submit CSRD ESRS G1 + UK Section 172 + Section 414CZA disclosures Are business conduct + supplier engagement + anti-corruption + whistleblower disclosures complete for CSRD ESRS G1 + UK Section 172 statement + UK Procurement Act 2023 transparency?
+Submit the CSRD ESRS G1, UK Section 172 and Section 414CZA disclosures Are the business-conduct, supplier-engagement, anti-corruption and whistleblower disclosures complete for CSRD ESRS G1, the UK Section 172 statement and UK Procurement Act 2023 transparency?
 AI Agent Auditor

-LLM-supported disclosure drafting per CSRD ESRS G1 Business Conduct disclosure requirements: G1-1 (corporate culture + business conduct policies), G1-2 (management of relationships with suppliers including payment practices), G1-3 (prevention and detection of corruption + bribery), G1-4 (incidents of corruption + bribery), G1-5 (political influence + lobbying), G1-6 (payment practices); plus UK Companies Act Section 414CZA Section 172 statement; plus UK Modern Slavery Act Section 54 statement; plus UK Procurement Act 2023 transparency requirements.
-ESMA enforcement priority since 2025; FRC enforcement on Section 172 disclosure quality since 2020
+LLM-supported disclosure drafting against the CSRD ESRS G1 Business Conduct requirements - G1-1 corporate culture and business-conduct policies, G1-2 management of supplier relationships including payment practices, G1-3 prevention and detection of corruption and bribery, G1-4 incidents of corruption and bribery, G1-5 political influence and lobbying, and G1-6 payment practices - alongside the UK Companies Act Section 414CZA Section 172 statement, the UK Modern Slavery Act Section 54 statement, and the UK Procurement Act 2023 transparency requirements.
+ESMA has made this an enforcement priority since 2025, and the FRC has enforced Section 172 disclosure quality since 2020.

 Decision Record